revbayes/revbayes.github.io/tutorials/fbd_range/index.md

 {% endfigure %}

 RevBayes outputs the parameter estiamtes for each interval from youngest and to oldest.
-This is the same order they were specified in the vector (`timeline`) in {% ref specify-intervals %}, and also the order in which the intervals appear in the input file `dinosaur_fossil_counts.tsv`.
+This is the same order they were specified in the vector (`timeline`) in {% ref specifying-interval-ages %}, and also the order in which the intervals appear in the input file `dinosaur_fossil_counts.tsv`.
-In this analysis the youngest interval (the Cretaceous) is denoted 1 and the oldest interval (the Permian) is denoted 5.
+In this analysis the youngest interval (the Cretaceous) is denoted 1 and the oldest interval is denoted 4.
 In Tracer, we can select multiple parameters simultaneously.
-If we select all the estimates  for `lambda`, we can look at the 95% HPD intervals obtained for each interval.
+If we select all the estimates  for `mu`, we can look at the 95% HPD intervals obtained for each interval.

 {% figure fig_tracer2 %}
 <img src="figures/tracer2.png" width="1000" />